 - Annual Election: employee elections are effective for the full plan year.
 Employees may not change an election mid-year except in the event of a recognized status change.

 - Annualization: This IRS rule (applicable only to the Health FSA) stipulates that a participant who contributes funds to the Health FSA has access to the full annual election at any time during the plan year.
 On occasion, the employer may have to advance funds to the bank account linked to the flex plan.
 Such advances are repaid from employee contributions in subsequent months.
-This rule is a reason why some employers choose to have an annual Health FSA maximum of $3,000-$5,000 instead of a higher amount.

 - According to the IRS-mandated “Use-or-Lose” rule for FSA plans, any unreimbursed or unclaimed money at the end of the plan year is forfeited by the participant.
 When properly understood, this should be a plan consideration and not a deterrent to participation.
 There are a number of tools and options to prevent FSA forfeitures and to increase education and participation.
 One such option is the $500 Carryover.